shahinsalehiin/Darklup-Lite/readme.txt

 	<li><strong>Custom Color:</strong> Customizing color according to your choice is obtainable to garnish your website with proper balanced color with dark mode.</li>
 	<li><strong>Schedule dark mode:</strong> Set the WordPress dark mode activation time according to your local time and enjoy the automatic activation of dark mode on the website.</li>
 	<li><strong>Set button location:</strong> You can display the dark mode switch button anywhere on the website as you and your user demand.</li>
+	<li><strong>Set Button Size:</strong> You can change the dark mode switch button size.
+Floating Switch can be scaled to increase or decrease size maintaining the aspect ratio.</li>
 	<li><strong>Switch Background Color:</strong> Darklup provides you the scope to pick your desired color for the switch’s background and this will create a well-decorated website according to your website and brand color.</li>
+	<li><strong>Switch Preview:</strong> You can see the Floating Switch live preview on Plugin Back-end.</li>
 	<li><strong>Remember last time mode:</strong> Remember the mode that you or the audience have used last time and activate the mode according to the last accessing mode automatically.</li>
 	<li><strong>Dark mode switch in the menu:</strong> You can select a menu to display the dark mode switch button beside the menu.</li>
 	<li><strong>Border Color:</strong> Provide different border colors to decorate your website in dark mode.</li>